Software Costs Estimation In Agile Project Management

 Which sounds better and increases stakeholder confidence, fixed cost or variable cost?

 Of course, it’s important that a product delivers on its promises and the needs of its customers.
-It’s no good spending an exact amount of time and an exact amount of money, if at the end, you have a product that nobody wants or can use effectively.
+It’s no good spending an exact amount of time and an exact amount of money if at the end, you have a product that nobody wants or can use effectively.

 So Agile contracts focus on the following:

 - Fixed price work packages – The whole project is broken down into logical ‘mini’ releases which contribute to the full product outcome.
 Each release is a work package that is priced accordingly.
-As a work package is completed, future work packages are re-estimated based on what we have learnt from the previous one.
-This avoids unnecessary contingency and allows for a level of re-prioritisation and new/revised features to be defined by the customer.
+As a work package is completed, future work packages are re-estimated based on what we have learned from the previous one.
+This avoids unnecessary contingency and allows for a level of re-prioritization and new/revised features to be defined by the customer.

 - Early termination – This allows the customer to seek to terminate the project early if enough of the product has been delivered and there is no further ROI to be achieved by retaining a project team that will only continue to deliver marginal gains.
 This clause is typically allowed at any time and is valid as long as the project team and customer have maintained a strong, trusting and close working collaborative relationship.
 The benefit for the customer is that the project will finish early, having delivered all the valuable features necessary to make the product viable.
 In return, the supplier is paid 20 percent of the remaining contract value and offsets the risk of retaining staff.